xuexue/selenium_quiz/example_quiz.md

 * The student's computer displaying the resource.
 * David Berlo, the person who came up with the SMCR model of communication.

-Essay.
-The students reading the resource may have many goals.
-List at least 2-3 different goals that students could have.

-Essay.
-The instructor chose an online, text document as the channel.
-Provide 2-3 alternative channels.
-What are the pros & cons of these alternatives?
-(Consider the students' goals, and other aspects like access to computer, time commitment, etc..)

-Essay.
-List 2-3 decisions about structure that helps the students achieve their goals more quickly or effectively.